-Frances Bay thought being from a small town In Canada has made all the difference by giving her perspective on a career that has spanned eight decades.
+Frances Bay thought being from a small town in Canada made all the difference by giving her perspective on a career that has spanned eight decades.

 Born in Manville, Alberta, Frances and her brother, Erving, grew up in tiny Dauphin, Manitoba, where their parents, immigrants from czarist Russia, ran a clothing store.
 Frances' grade school teacher encouraged her to pursue an acting career, and her first appearances were in school plays, often playing a princess.